 Large-Scale Brain Networks in Cognitive Development and Psychopathology

-The second TACC Research Forum of 2020 will feature Dr. Xiaoqian Chai, Assistant Professor in the Department of Neurology & Neurosurgery at McGill University.
+The first virtual TACC Research Forum of the 2020-2021 season will feature Dr. Xiaoqian Chai, Assistant Professor in the Department of Neurology & Neurosurgery at McGill University.
 During her talk, Dr Chai will present her lab’s investigations into the processes underlying brain network development and learning and memory.